International and European applicants FAQs

 You’ll find step-by-step advice for applying to the University and following up on your offer on our website:

-I’m applying for September 2021.
-Who can I talk to for some advice?
+I’d like to apply, who can I talk to for some advice?

 We’re delighted you’re considering studying with us.